This post is also available in: हिन्दी (Hindi) العربية (Arabic)

 What Kind of Math is Used in Coding?

+Let’s understand the place of math in coding or what kind of math is used in coding.
 There are five major types of math used in computer programming.
 Let’s take a look at each:

-1. Binary Mathematics
+1. Math and Coding – Binary Mathematics

-Binary math is the heart of computer operation and among the most essential types of math used in computer science.
+Binary math is the heart of computer operation and is among the most essential types of math used in computer science.
 Binary is used to symbolize every number within the computer.
 The binary number system is an alternative to the decimal system.
 Using this system simplifies computer design.
 Reading and simple mathematical operations are vital for hardware low-level programming.

 Knowing how to work with a hexadecimal number system is necessary for various programming functions, including setting the color of an item.
 Standard arithmetic is utilized in numerous functions of computer programming.
 In nearly every written program, addition, subtraction, multiplication, and division are used.